-Such Trust consisted of the securitization of current loans in Mexican pesos, through the assignment of the credit claims of financial lease operations and simple loans for purchasing transport equipment.
-These loans are recorded as restricted in the consolidated balance sheet under the item "Loan portfolio", because they do not comply with the requirements for asset cancellation set in the accounting criteria.
+Such Trust consisted in the securitization of current loans in Mexican pesos, through the assignment of the credit claims of financial lease operations and simple loans for purchasing transport equipment.
+These loans are recorded as restricted in the consolidated balance sheet under the heading "Loan portfolio", because they do not comply with the requirements for asset cancellation set in the accounting criteria.

 Under the Trust Agreement, the Company began with a capacity of 1.215, which will grow to 1.305 (target capacity), in order for the Company to have the right of the surplus in the generated flows once the capacity exceeds the 1.305.
-As of June 30, 2019 and 2018, the collection rights given to the Trust amounted to \$108,272 and \$269,490, respectively.
-Any remnant of the issue shall be delivered to the Company once all bonds have been settled.
+As of September 30, 2019 and 2018, the collection rights given to the Trust amounted to \$81,956 and \$206,078, respectively.
+Any remnant of the issue will be delivered to the Company once all bonds have been settled.